Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Is Certified Pre-Owned only for luxury homes?

-No. It can help many types of homes.
-However, it can be especially useful for luxury, move-up, older, or higher-value homes where buyers may inspect carefully and expect clear communication.
+The strategy can help many types of homes.
+However, it may be especially useful for luxury, move-up, older, custom, or higher-value properties where buyers may conduct extensive inspections and expect clear communication.

-If you are thinking about selling your home in Frisco, Plano, Preston Hollow, or North Dallas, the Certified Pre-Owned Home Listing Program may help you prepare more strategically before going on the market.
+If you are thinking about selling your home in Allen, Aubrey, Celina, Coppell, Dallas, Frisco, McKinney, the Park Cities, Plano, Preston Hollow, Princeton, Prosper, Southlake, or a surrounding North Texas community, the Certified Pre-Owned Home Listing Program may help you prepare more strategically before going on the market.

 Posted in: Home Selling Tagged: #BaleRealEstateGroup, #CertifiedPreOwnedHome, #FriscoRealEstate, #GaryBale, #LuxuryHomeSelling, #PlanoRealEstate, #PreListingInspection, #SellerPreparation, #SellMyHome